 Knowing what to include in your client’s program can be difficult.
 With so many different sources of information out there it can be tough to differentiate fad from fact.
 Here are three timeless principles that you can use to design better programs today.

 Tip #1: Assess don’t guess.
 Before you can begin working with a new client, you first have to conduct an assessment.
 The assessment is crucial because it looks at the body and its history.
 It gives you as a coach an understanding of your client’s current status.
 Once you understand the client’s current level of fitness, skill or whatever you may be training, you can set a realistic goal and a plan to reach this goal.

 (Coach’s Resource: OPEX Fitness is the brainchild of program design guru and industry-leading educator James FitzGerald.
-The 10-hour video course Principles of Program Design is a great resource covering the fundamental principles for designing a successful program.)
+Learn our principles of individual program design in this free Coach’s Toolkit.)